-XL10-Gold Transformation Protocol
+XL10-Gold Ultracompetent Cells Transformation Protocol

 - Note Each 100 μl aliquot of XL10-Gold ultracompetent cells is sufficient for one transformation.
 Thaw as many aliquots as required to transform the test recombinant adenovirus plasmid(s) (shuttle vector plus gene of interest recombined with pAdEasy-1) and the control recombinant adenovirus plasmid (pShuttle-CMV-lacZ recombined with pAdEasv-1).
 It is recommended that more than one test recombinant adenovirus plasmid be transformed in this step so that a few individuals can be tested in human cell transfection experiments. - 1.
 Prepare a 42°C water bath - 2.
-Prechill 14-ml BD Falcon polypropylene round-bottom tubes. - 3.
+Prechill 14-ml BD Falcon polypropylene tubes on ice. - 3.
 Thaw the XL10-Gold ultracompetent cells on ice. - 4.
 Gently mix the cells by hand.
 Aliquot 100 μ l of the cells into prechilled 15-ml tubes. - 5.
 Add 4 μ l of the β -ME mix provided with the kit to the 100 μ l of cells.
-(We cannot guarantee highest efficiencies with β -ME from other sources.) - 6.
+(Using an alternative source of β -ME may reduce transformation efficiency.) - 6.
 Swirl the contents of the tube gently.
 Incubate the cells on ice for 10 minutes, swirling gently every 2 minutes. - 7.
-For each plasmid to be transformed, add 0.1-50 ng of DNA to one of the aliquots of cells and swirl gently.
+For each plasmid to be transformed, add 0.1-50 ng of DNA (generally 1 μ l of miniprep DNA, with a maximum volume of 4 μ l) to an aliquot of cells and swirl gently.
 To a separate tube of cells add 1 μ l of the pUC18 control plasmid (diluted 1:10 in sterile dH2O) and swirl gently. - 8.
 Incubate the tubes on ice for 30 minutes. - 9.
 Prewarm NZY+ broth (see Preparation of Media and Reagents) in a 42°C water bath for use in step 12.